Cosmos Companion Plants: The Ultimate Guide To Growing Healthy Vegetables

 Image of cosmos companion plants vegetables

-• Cosmos and tomatoes.
+- Cosmos and tomatoes.
 Cosmos attract beneficial insects like ladybugs, which help to control tomato pests like aphids and whiteflies.
 They also help to suppress weeds by shading the soil.
-Image of Cosmos and tomatoes companion planting

-• Cosmos and cucumbers.
+- Cosmos and cucumbers.
 Cosmos help to repel cucumber beetles, which can be a major pest of cucumbers.
 They also help to attract pollinators, which help to improve cucumber yields.
-Image of Cosmos and cucumbers companion planting

-• Cosmos and beans.
+- Cosmos and beans.
 Cosmos help to attract predatory wasps, which help to control bean pests like Mexican bean beetles.
 They also help to improve air circulation around bean plants, which can help to reduce the risk of diseases.
-Image of Cosmos and beans companion planting

-• Cosmos and carrots.
+- Cosmos and carrots.
 Cosmos help to attract hoverflies, which help to control carrot pests like carrot flies.
 They also help to improve soil drainage, which can help to prevent carrots from becoming waterlogged.
-Image of Cosmos and carrots companion planting

-• Cosmos and peas.
+- Cosmos and peas.
 Cosmos help to attract pollinating insects, which help to improve pea yields.
 They also help to suppress weeds by shading the soil.
-Image of Cosmos and peas companion planting

 Post a Comment for "Cosmos Companion Plants: The Ultimate Guide To Growing Healthy Vegetables"